nguyensjsu/sp22-202-code-brewers/weekly journals/Shivang Patel.md

 **Xp Core Values**
 * **Simplicity**:
-  * The meetings focused on assigning each individual a pattern from the ones decided and topics were never shifted to anything not asked for.
+  * Kept the meetings focused on assigning each individual a pattern from the ones decided and topics were never shifted to anything not asked for
-  * Concise and to the point discussions led to faster task assignment and ideas on implementation.
+  * Concise and to the point discussions led to faster task assignment and ideas on implementation